 The Abolitionist Law Center is based on years of practical experience fighting for prisoners’ rights, particularly through the work of the Human Rights Coalition.
-Founded in 2000 by Pennsylvania state prisoners (including ALC Director of Community Organizing Robert Saleem Holbrook who was in SCI Huntingdon at the time) the Human Rights Coalition has been a leader in exposing torture and other human rights violations inside Pennsylvania’s prison system.
+Founded in 2000 by Pennsylvania state prisoners (including ALC Executive Director Robert Saleem Holbrook who was in SCI Huntingdon at the time) the Human Rights Coalition has been a leader in exposing torture and other human rights violations inside Pennsylvania’s prison system.
 Bret Grote, the Legal Director and co-founder of the Abolitionist Law Center, has worked as a volunteer with the Human Rights Coalition since 2007.
 The Abolitionist Law Center continues to work closely with the Human Rights Coalition and other allies in pursuing our shared vision of prison abolition and social justice.

 Working with prisoners in defense of human rights has led us to the realization that the prison system – and, in particular, its reliance on solitary confinement – is part of a larger system that operates according to a logic of violence and intimidation.
 Solitary confinement is used to terrorize the prisoner population.
 The prison population and policies of race and class based mass imprisonment are used to terrorize poor communities in general, and communities of color in particular.
 And the socio-economic conditions in those communities are used to keep relatively privileged communities in line and focused on carrying out the agenda of a powerful few.